geekman/cloud-bathroom-scale/README.md

     ./cloud-bathroom-scale.py <DOCUMENT_KEY>

 When you step onto the scale, the bathroom scale should emit the measurements via infrared and will be picked up by the script.
 When the weight is stable, the reading is recorded into the Google Docs spreadsheet.

+A status LED can be added to visually indicate to the user if the measurements are being picked up by the IR receiver.
+The LED blinks to indicate this, and when the weight is being recorded, the LED turns solid for a few seconds, then turns off.
+The GPIO pin connected to the LED can be specified by the `--led` argument.

 If there are problems, you can pass the `--debug` argument to see if weight measurements are being correctly recognized.